-- Scan for malware, with focus on Adware (browser hijackers).
+- Scan for malware, with a focus on Adware (browser hijackers).
 You can use basically any third-party antivirus solution or Windows Defender to scan for malware.
-Adware-wise, we recommend specialized Malwarebytes Adwcleaner.
+Adware-wise, we recommend specialized ESET Internet Security.

 - Delete cache and cookies from Chrome.
 Press Ctrl + Shift + Del and delete stored cookies and cache.

 - Delete an empty folder.
-This is peculiar, but for some reason, CPU usage substantially reduced after users deleted the folder in C:\Users\: username: \AppData\Roaming\Microsoft\Protect.
+This is peculiar, but for some reason, CPU usage was substantially reduced after users deleted the folder in C:Users: username: AppDataRoamingMicrosoftProtect.

 - Update Chrome.
 Open 3-dots menu and select Help.
 Click on About Google Chrome.
 This should update Chrome automatically.

 - Download older version of Chrome.
-You can choose and download well-performing version, here.
+You can choose and download a well-performing version, here.

 Also, make sure to use only the final version of Chrome.
 Beta versions are not advised and can cause various issues, performance-wise.